 Healthy jam that tastes great…really?
 The perks of this no-sugar recipe, however, extend beyond the obvious health benefits.
 The flavor may be varied according to preference and what’s on hand.

 It’s a small-batch recipe that can be whipped up quickly and there’s no need to process in boiling water.
 Frozen fruit is fair game, making it an excellent year round option.
-And when it’s time to add the honey or sweetener of choice, you can taste for sweetness, adjusting to your exact liking.
+And when it’s time to add the maple syrup or honey (you could use agave if preferred), you can taste for sweetness, adjusting to your exact liking.

 Truth be told, I make most of my jam recipes just like my grandmother did, and they are not low in sugar.
 My family and I still enjoy these jams regularly.
 Standard recipes for canned jams and jellies rely on pectin to thicken the fruit and make it jell.
 Pectin, though, is very sour, so it must be offset with sugar－a good bit of it.
 The sugar also helps to preserve the quality of the fruit when canned.

 Because I have gotten requests for low-sugar options－and because my kids do eat a lot of PB&Js－I started experimenting with jams that use heart-healthy and highly absorbent chia seeds as a thickener.

 - 1 cup blackberries (see notes for fruit substitutions)

 - 3 tablespoons honey or pure maple syrup (see notes)

 - 2 tablespoons chia seeds

 - Optional: 1 tablespoon lemon or lime juice and/or the zest the whole lemon or lime